BU-Spark/bu-spark/documentation/git-guides/trello+github.md

 2. Configure action for Github repo.

 ###  1. Get api access to trello
- - In Trello, create a Power-Up : https://trello.com/power-ups/admin/new .
+ - In Trello, create a [Power-Up](https://trello.com/power-ups/admin/new).
 - Select workspace.

     Spark has multiple trello workspaces.
 Select the one associated with the Github repos you intend to sync.